Diversity and Inclusion

 Harvard University is inadvertently asking that students and staff align with unsustainable and socially irresponsible policy, by requesting Diversity and Inclusion in its hiring programs, and many governments and businesses in high-income nations are making a similar mistake.

-The Bible’s model for a sustainable society included basic laws (613 in the Old Testament – not counting the Ten Commandments), Heads of Households, family values, respect of neighbors (the Golden Rule), respect of parents, one’s mate, respect of employees via living wages, and single-income families as well.
-Savings, community, abundance, happiness, avoiding debt, property ownership, and avoiding excessive possessions too – are all sustainable lessons explained in the Bible.
+The Bible’s model for a sustainable society included basic laws (613 are in the Old Testament’s Pentateuch – not counting the Ten Commandments), Heads of Households, family values, respect of neighbors (the Golden Rule), respect of parents, one’s mate, respect of employees via living wages, and single-income families as well.

-And these were just the basics; because The Bible explains Capital Formation, investment, paying more tax whenever you earn more, and even a sophisticated 50th-year Economic Reset (Leviticus 25:26) and Debt Forgiveness program – which are advanced economics lessons that our current society has certainly not picked up on today.
+And these were just the basics; because The Bible also explained Capital Formation, investment, paying more tax whenever you earn more, and even a sophisticated 50th-year Economic Reset (Leviticus 25:26) and Debt Forgiveness program – which are advanced economics lessons that our current society has certainly ignored today.
 A 7-year debt-forgiveness standard was taken from the Code of Hammurabi which is 4,000 years old (1763 BCE), then adopted by the Judain Torah in 763 BCE, before it was rolled into Ta Biblia between 280 and 425 ACE.

 Essential Good was given “teeth” when presented as a God and afterlife, and the Golden Rule was the Saviour of others, the Joshua – in Greek, Jesus